 At Mt.
 Airy Children’s Dental Associates, we make it our mission to help patients of all ages receive high-quality dental care.
 Our office focuses on pediatric and orthodontic dental care.
-Pediatric dentistry is a branch of dentistry that treats children, from infants through adolescence.
-Orthodontics can correct problems with the teeth, jaw, and bite.
-We offer Invisalign and metal braces for children and adults with misaligned bites and crooked teeth.
-On this page, discover more information about our practice for parents and for patients in our Mt.
+On this page, discover more about our practice with parent and patient information for our Mt.
 Airy, MD office.

 Why is Pediatric Oral Health Care Important?

-Some dental health treatments are even meant for younger patients.
+Some dental health treatments are only meant for younger patients.
 For instance, dental sealants protect the chewing surfaces of the molars.
-Sealants prevent cavities and decay which are common among children.
-Two-phase orthodontic treatment is another customized treatment for children if they have problems in their jaw or tooth development at a young age.
+Sealants prevent cavities and decay, which are common among children.

 Parents can learn about our pediatric dental team, routine visits, and more on our website: